 Is Soarin’ Around the World scary?

 Soarin’ isn’t particularly scary, but the ride does try to add some excitement to the “flying” simulation.
-I wouldn’t advise guests with a fear of heights to ride.
+I would advise guests with a fear of heights against riding.

 Is Soarin’ the Same at Disney California Adventure?